Cosmoledo: Geography

 Cosmoledo Atoll is a raised coral atoll that is 17 km long east–west, and 12.5 km north–south.
 The islands land area is 5.2 km2, and the lagoon and the reef flats have an area of 145 km2.
 The closest island is Astove Island, 35 km farther south.
 The lagoon is up to 8.2 metres deep.
 Geologically, it is the twin of Astove Island, standing on the same volcanic basement measuring 85 km from north to south and 52 km from east to west and rising from a depth of over 4 km.
 The two islands are sometimes known together as the Cosmoledo Group.
 The two peaks join at a depth of around 1 km.
 Unlike the steep wall of Astove, the sea floor falls gradually to about 50 metres over a distance of up to a kilometer then more steeply reaching 500 metres in about 1.5 km.
 Two main passes lead from the ocean to the shallow lagoon, one northwest of South Island and one (Grande Passe) between Pagoda Island and Wizard Island.
 On the western coast, elevated reef rock forms undercut headlands mirroring the waves of the sea and separated by sandy beaches.
 There are sand dunes in the north and south, rising to about 10 meters.

 List of islands

 The Constitution of Seychelles names 20 islands although there are also a number of unnamed islets in the atoll.

 The South-East passage is between Pagoda Island and Wizard Island.

 Menai Island west coast is sandy.
 Johannes Point, the NW extremity of the island, is conspicuous.
 The village is located at this point.

 Demographics

-Menai village has a large cemetery. the village was abandoned in 1992.
+Menai has a large cemetery. the village was abandoned in 1992.